Not Going Out? You Can Still Eat Healthy

 But, avoid eating too much-saturated fat (from meats and full-fat dairy) and trans fats (from fried foods).
 Focus on heart-healthy fats that come from nuts, seeds, avocado, eggs, fish, and lower-fat dairy (like cottage cheese).
 Snack on some walnuts one day, and enjoy some almond butter the next.

 Variety and color are also important.
 Try to “eat the rainbow.”
 This means fruits and vegetables of various colors should be a staple in your diet.
-Dark leafy greens, red bell peppers, and tomatoes, orange carrots, yellow squash and banana, purple onion or eggplant, blueberries, pink radishes, black beans … there are endless possibilities to keep you to keep your diet full of various nutrients and minerals.
+Dark leafy greens, red bell peppers, and tomatoes, orange carrots, yellow squash and banana, purple onion or eggplant, blueberries, pink radishes, black beans … there are endless possibilities to keep your diet full of various nutrients and minerals.

 For those of you who don’t like veggies or cannot eat enough solid foods, try smoothies.
 You can even add veggies like spinach, kale, parsley, cucumber, sweet potato, celery, and ginger.
 Add protein-rich milk made from cashews, almonds, or pea protein.
 Or blend fruits and veggies with Greek yogurt.
 If you want it sweeter, add some banana, pineapple, or mango instead of sugar.
 Add extra fiber and heart-healthy omega-3s with flax or chia seeds.
 This way, you can get more of the rainbow in your diet.